 analyzing only one AI model

-judging the result after a few days
+judging the result based on too short a period

 ignoring the content of the answer